 Historically, Coventry has been at the centre of motor and cycle manufacturing since 1896, contributing significantly to the British motor industry.
 Coventry Motette, The Great Horseless Carriage Company, Swift Motor Company, Humber, Hillman, Riley, Francis-Barnett, Daimler and Triumph all have their origins in a Coventry factory.
-Today, Jaguar has retained its corporate headquarters in the city, while Peugeot still operate in Humber Road.
-What’s of particular importance is the fact that the much-loved London black cabs are produced in Coventry by LTI – the only vehicles still wholly built here.
+Today, Jaguar has retained its corporate headquarters in the city, while Peugeot still operates in Humber Road.
 Other major industries include machine tools, electronic equipment, agricultural machinery, man-made fibres, aerospace components and telecommunications equipment.

 There are two universities in Coventry – Coventry University in the city centre and the University of Warwick on the southern outskirts.
 The University of Warwick is one of only five universities never to have been rated outside the top 10 in terms of teaching excellence and research, while Coventry University is one of only a handful of universities to run a degree course in automotive design.
 Coventry also has three further education colleges within the city boundaries, along with an impressive number of secondary schools, specialist colleges, independent schools, a technology college and an educational special needs school.

-As for house prices, the overall average price last year was £197,916 which is 5 per cent up on the previous year, the majority of property sales being terraced properties, which sold for an average of £169,047.
+As for house prices, the overall average property price for Coventry is £196,052, with the majority of property sales being terraced properties, which sell for an average of £154,385.
 If you are planning a move to Coventry, you must be sure to sample a Coventry Godcake, which is a regional delicacy!